 NSHSS DIVERSITY SCHOLARSHIP

 The NSHSS Diversity Scholarship of USD $2,000 recognizes five (5) high school junior or senior students who have demonstrated a commitment to expanding the diversity and inclusion initiatives in their school, community, or workplace.
-Students may apply before November 1.
+Application closed.
+Reopening in 2021!

-This $1,000 grant opportunity is for educators who serve in rural areas and/or diverse student populations or are actively promoting diversity and inclusion initiatives in their school or greater community.
+These five (5) $1,000 grant opportunities are for educators who serve in rural areas and/or diverse student populations or are actively promoting diversity and inclusion initiatives in their school or greater community.
 Applicants should provide their school’s demographics and explain how the funds will directly benefit their students.
 Funds may be used for supplies, materials, field trips or other resources to enhance the delivery of courses.
-APPLICATIONS CLOSED.
+Apply for the grant before September 15, 2021!

 NSHSS strives to build a diverse membership base representative of the worldwide student population which we aim to serve.
 Our fee waiver program ensures that no qualified student is denied membership on a solely financial basis.